 Can Be Poisonous When Consumed at High Amounts

-DE is non-toxic when eaten, which means it won’t cause any poison like symptoms.
+DE is non-toxic when eaten in small amounts, which means it won’t cause any poison -like symptoms.

-It’s used in some of our cereals to help prevent insects from infesting our food sources.
+Manufacturers use it in some cereals to help prevent insects from infesting our food sources.

 It can also be found in toothpaste and some skincare products.